CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   + cat /var/log/mitnik.log | sort | uniq | wc -l

-To break this compund command down:
+To break this command down:

   + The command "**cat /var/log/mitnik.log**" utilizes the *cat* utility to display the contents of the *mitnik.log* file, outputting the entire log file contents to the standard output.